-Week 5 - Reading Session 1
+Reading - Summer 1 Week 5 - Home Learning

+Session 1

 Today, you are going to be looking at a spooky story called Trappers Hill.
 First of all, read the story and then start to think about any words or phrases which helped create a creepy atmosphere and build tension.
-You can highlight these or underline them and then enter them into the table, explaining why you think it is a good choice of vocabulary or structure.
-There is an example to help you with this
+Make a note of these words/phrases by entering them into the table, explaining why you think it is a good choice of vocabulary or structure.
+There is an example to help you with this.